-- Check what the wind direction is. - Using a bow thruster, move the bow out and then engage the propeller. - If the boat has two engines, move away from the jetty by engaging the engine nearer the jetty astern at idling speed and engaging the other engine ahead at idling speed on. - The boat will swing out from the jetty astern.
+- Check what the wind direction is. - If the boat has two engines, move away from the jetty by engaging the engine nearer the jetty astern at idling speed and engaging the other engine ahead at idling speed on. - The boat will swing out from the jetty astern.
 As the bow will move against the jetty, fend off properly.